Dia overestimates Dulca's level of political organization

 A logical assumption, but a point against Dolca being a mastermind political operator of that’s he’d first thought. …unless she’s just playing dumb?

-“This is actually about convention activity, that was quite a discussion you started… even if you ultimately didn’t get the chair you wanted.”
+“This is actually about convention activity, that was quite a discussion you started… even if you ultimately didn’t get the committee you wanted it was close.”

 Permalink